ru-fix/gradle-release-plugin/README.md

 ## Plugin tasks

+All plugin tasks works with git repository.
+In order to ensure actual state of local repository they try to fetch data from remote repository.
+If `git remote -v` urls point to **http(s)** destinations then plugin task will require http credentials.
+User can provide them via `-Pgit.login=<git.login>` and `-Pgit.password=<git.password>` gradle properties.

+If `git remote -v` urls point to **ssh** destinations then tasks will look for an ssh key.

 ### createReleaseBranch
 Creates new branch in local git repository.
 By default base branch name is `/master` and target branch name is `/release/x.y`.